On Leadership

 Charles O'Reilly directs the Center for Leadership Development and Research at Stanford's Graduate School of Business, where he is a professor of management.

-A former Teach for America corps member, Chris Myers Asch is Executive Director of the U.S. Public Service Academy.
+A former Teach for America corps member, Chris Myers Asch is Executive Director of the U.S. Public Service Academy and he is the coordinator for the proposed National Center for Urban Education at the University of the District of Columbia.

 Cindy S. Moelis is the Director of the President’s Commission on White House Fellowships; prior to joining the Obama Administration, Cindy worked to improve public education and promoted youth development in Chicago.